 In 2015, Swedish Match became the first tobacco company to receive approval by the FDA to market new products through the pre-market tobacco application pathway for its General snus in the US.
 In 2019, Swedish Match became the first tobacco company to be granted Modified Risk Tobacco Product (MRTP) designations by the FDA for eight General snus products, permitting Swedish Match to more accurately communicate to adult consumers the relative health attributes of the General snus products compared to cigarettes.
 The MRTP decision is a great recognition for the Company and a testament to our vision and our commitment to product stewardship, public health and scientific evidence.

 - Regulation must take into account the relative risk among different tobacco products.

-- The new EU Tobacco Products Directive (2014/40/EU) violates the fundamental consumer right to be informed of content and product taste by banning product information disclosure on packages.
+- The EU Tobacco Products Directive (2014/40/EU) violates the fundamental consumer right to be informed about the product by banning product information disclosure on packages.

 - All smokeless tobacco products should be subject to consistent and competition neutral product regulation based on product quality and consumer protection (i.e. similar to food standards).